spheric-cloud/spheric/docs/proposals/08-internal-load-balancer.md

 ## Motivation

-In `ironcore`, we need to be able to make services highly available internally.
+In `spheric`, we need to be able to make services highly available internally.
 Currently, we can only allocate IP addresses for `NetworkInterface`s and target them, however, as soon as the backing `Machine` fails, the service would become unavailable.